 - 8.4.1.
 A standalone pole shall not be located within an existing street tree's protected zone.
-The protected zone shall be equal to one foot for each inch of the tree's diameter or a minimum of fifteen feet (15'), whichever is greater.
+The protected zone shall be equal to one foot for each inch of the tree's diameter measured at 4' 6" from grade, or a minimum of fifteen feet (15'), whichever is greater.
 The protected zone shall be measured from the outside of the tree to protect root growth. - 8.4.2.
+In addition, standalone poles shall not be placed within fifteen feet (15') of any open tree planting space, according to the records of the District Department of Transportation Urban Forestry Division.

-Trees shall not be removed or have their critical root zones damaged for the installation of Small Cell infrastructure, regardless of whether the application is for a standalone pole or to replace an existing DDOT streetlight or third party pole.
-Excavation to install a replacement streetlight or third party pole may damage an existing trees critical root zone.
-As such DDOT reserves the right to deny a permit for a location where a tree has been recently removed. - 8.4.3.
-If a street tree is planted in a location that would place the standalone pole within its protected zone, the small cell provider will be required to remove the standalone pole at its own cost and apply to reinstall the standalone pole in accordance with these guidelines.
+- 8.4.3.
+No street tree shall be removed, or have its protected root zone impacted, to accommodate installation of Small Cell infrastructure, regardless of whether the application is for a standalone pole or to replace an existing DDOT streetlight or third party pole. - 8.4.4.
+No tree shall be pruned related to the installation or functioning of small cell infrastructure.